-Most people like a drink from to time, whether it's hanging out with your mates, at the footy, or a cold beer in front of the telly.
-A drink or two can help you unwind, and there is some evidence that moderate alcohol consumption can even have some health benefits.
-However, excessive drinking can not only harm your health, but cause a lot of damage to your relationships.
-You don t need to be an alcoholic for alcohol to have a negative impact on those around you.
-It only takes one stupid action while drunk to cause a lot of harm.
+Most people like a drink from to time, whether it’s hanging out with your mates, at the footy, or a cold beer in front of the telly.
+A drink or two can help you unwind, and there is some evidence that low-level alcohol consumption may have some health benefits.
+However, excessive drinking can not only harm your health but cause a lot of damage to your relationships.
+You don’t need to be an alcoholic for alcohol to have a negative impact on those around you.
+It only takes one bad action while drunk to cause a lot of harm.

-According to current safe drinking guidelines, a man should drink no more than two standard drinks on any day to reduce alcohol related health risks over a lifetime, and no more than four standard drinks in any one session in order to reduce the risk of alcohol-related injury from that occasion.
+According to safe drinking guidelines, a healthy man should drink no more than two standard drinks on any day to reduce alcohol-related health risks over a lifetime, and no more than four standard drinks in any one session to reduce the risk of alcohol-related injury from that occasion.

 - How often are you drinking?